phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ```

 ## Conclusion
-To make a long story short, I was unable to discover "vibe coding".
-Thru the entire weekend I observed that Gemini was making lots of assumptions about my intentions and generated anything but not what I wanted.
-I guess I improved my skill in telling Gemini what I wanted by asking it do very primitive assignments.
-In a few cases the AI saved me a bit of time, e.g. "write procedure to split text in vector of lines", or "write procedure to iterate all files in specified path and read the files as text".
-The AI was useful in teaching me about the PEG parser, the Visitor pattern, etc. But the "vibe coding" is the same as spherical cow in vacuum.
+I described my journey with Gemini on creating a SQL transpiler.
+Gemini was making numerous assumptions about my intentions and generated something entirely different from what I wanted.
+But I definitely improved my skills of telling Gemini what I wanted by asking it to do very primitive assignments.
+In a few cases, the AI saved me a bit of time, e.g., "write procedure to split text in vector of lines" or "write procedure to iterate all files in specified path and read the files as text."
+The AI helped teach me about the PEG parser, the Visitor pattern, etc. However, the "vibe coding" is the same as the spherical cow in a vacuum.
-Bottom line, AI coding assistants are just "another tool" and are not as capable yet as they get advertised.
-It will take some time to enhance the AI and to train software engineers skill for using the tool.
+The idea behind the SQL Transpiler was to start with a very basic parser that extracts identifiers, numbers, and string literals, and then add various rules, such as LIMIT/TOP.
+This idea could be fruitful, and I would appreciate your feedback (my contact is phoenicyan at gmail dot com).
+I want to learn alternative ideas for a transpiler, especially from people who have had previous experience in the creation of transpilers.

 <!-- Vibe coding fucking sucks.
 Gemini has all these retarded assumptions about intentions that never occured to me, never generated anything resembling what I wanted.
 I ended up having to develop an entirely new skillset (becoming one of those PROOMPTERS) just so I could start saving time.
 But at that point the time investment was so hilariously expensive that this anyway useless for me.
 I guess the only thing i"m happy about is that a few more trees in the Amazon will probably burn down because of all the water use of my retarded prompts.
 Thank you for YOUR ATTENTION TO THIS MATTER...